bureson/nn-compass/scenes/dilemma8.md

 # Choice
-I make sure to send an email to my team that same day to let them know that I will be process confirming the gowning SOP because it is not being followed.
-I then go to the changing area a few Mondays in a row to observe the gowning behaviours.
-If I observe anyone who doesn't follow the standard, I let them know on the spot and advise them what they need to do differently.
+It's important for me to solve this issue before I go on holiday.
+I take action by sending an email to my team to let them know that I will be process confirming the gowning SOP because it is not being followed.
+I then go to the changing area every day up until Friday to observe the gowning behaviours.
+If I observe anyone who doesn't follow the standard I advise them what they need to do differently.

 # Variables
 - yourself-seekunderstanding-new-2_1: 0.2